Poland 2050: Last months of Hołownia

+Hołownia was replaced by Czarzasty as Marshal of the Sejm on 18 November 2025, with Hołownia becoming a deputy Marshal.

-Leadership election (2026)
+Leadership election

-On 27 September, Hołownia announced that he would step down as party leader in January 2026, when the next leadership election would happen, and applied for the role of United Nations High Commissioner for Refugees.
+On 27 September 2025, Hołownia announced that he would step down as party leader in January 2026, when the next leadership election would happen, and applied for the role of United Nations High Commissioner for Refugees.
 An SW Research poll showed that 45.3% of Poles were against Hołownia's efforts for the UN position, while 17.6% were in favor.
 According to Pełczyńska-Nałęcz, the party will remove the "Szymon Hołownia's" suffix from the party name after a change in the leadership.

-Joanna Mucha and Ryszard Petru declared they would be contesting the leadership election.
+After a controversial and polarizing election period, Katarzyna Pełczyńska-Nałęcz narrowly defeated Paulina Hennig-Kloska for the position, earning 53% of the vote.

+On 3 February, Pełczyńska-Nałęcz appointed Ewa Schädler and Adam Rudawski as the party's vice-chairs, Łukasz Osmalak as treasurer and Robert Sitnik as general secretary.
+Afterwards, Hennig-Kloska, Kasprzyk, Ćwik and Hołownia were elected by the party as the other vice-chairs of the party to sit on the National Board.
+Pełczyńska-Nałęcz declared that the party would be heading to present itself as a "party of clear centrism" and as a "middle class party".
+TOK FM speculated that Pełczyńska-Nałęcz could try to shift the party to forge an electoral alliance with the left-wing Razem for the upcoming parliamentary election.